openflighthpc/power-server/README.md

     # name: azure-node
 ```

 The variables specified on the platform will preform a lookup against the nodes.
-This is primarily used to set some form of identifier against the node.
+This is primarily used to set some form of node identifier bash variable (e.g. `$ec2_id`) in the script.
 The exact keys depends on the `platform` configuration.

 The node `name` is implicitly set so it can be used as a variable and can not be overridden.